 Advanced usage of git for Worg

-This page answer various questions on how to use git for editing Worg.
+This page answers various questions on how to use git for editing Worg.

-If you're looking for a quick introduction on how to use git to contribute to Worg, please read this page instead.
+If you're looking for a quick introduction on how to use git to contribute to Worg, please read this section instead.

 Shall I create a branch?